guildai/guild.ai/pages/start/runs.md

 guild export --move archived-runs
 ```

-Press `Enter` to confirm.
+Guild shows the list of runs to export (move).
+Press `Enter` to
+confirm.

 Guild moves your runs into a local `archived-runs` directory.
-Your
+The
 `guild-start` project directory should look like this:

 <div class="file-tree">